 Getting ready to start an ecommerce business?
 Your store launch checklist is likely packed with fun things like finalizing your logo and branding, sourcing the perfect products, and building out your marketing plan.
 And while starting your own business is certainly exciting, it often requires some not-so-exciting decisions, like choosing a business structure.

 One of those decisions could be whether to launch as a sole proprietorship or an LLC.
-It’s important to understand the differences between the two, because the decision could impact your tax reporting and compliance obligations, your personal liability, and your business’s growth.
+This decision can have a major impact on your compliance obligations, how you pay taxes, and your personal liability.

 What is a sole proprietorship?

 A sole proprietorship is the most basic type of business.
 It is an unincorporated business owned by a single individual, with no legal separation between entity and owner.
 If you own a sole proprietorship, you solely control the business and its income.
 Your business profits pass through to your personal tax returns and are taxed at the individual rate.

 Creating and operating a sole proprietorship is a relatively simple process, making it a popular choice among the self-employed (like freelancers), small business startups, and low-risk businesses like print-on-demand companies.
 Unless you’ve taken any steps to legally establish your business, it’s a sole proprietorship by default.
 There’s no formal registration or filing process required to start this type of business.

 Read our in-depth guide to the advantages and disadvantages of operating a sole proprietorship to learn more.